Learning the stock market seems difficult.

 - 3.66% — 30-year average return of equity investors

-To simplify–investors who tried to beat the market averaged a return of 3.66%.
-All that time, the 30-year return of the S&P 500 Index was 10.35%.
-So, instead of worrying about finding the perfect mutual fund or stock–you’re much better off in investing in the entire stock market.
+To simplify: Investors who tried to beat the market averaged a return of 3.66%.
+All that time, the 30-year return of the S&P 500 index was 10.35%.
+So, instead of worrying about finding the perfect mutual fund or stock, you’re much better off investing in the entire stock market.

-What’s nice is that the strategy that involves less time, less effort, and less worry–is the superior strategy.
+What’s nice is that the strategy that involves less time, less effort and less worry turns out to be the superior strategy.

 Here’s two good options for getting started:

-- Betterment – Is my recommendation for those who prefer a totally hands off approach.
+- Betterment — this is my recommendation for those who prefer a totally hands-off approach.
 Their minimums start at $1.

 Why do so many investors, including professionals, underperform the market?

 A large percentage of the 6.69% gap between between index funds and active investors is fees.

 Fees for transactions, management fees, fees to attract new investors, etc…